 - Consultant for the project

 Therefore, stakeholders can be internal, such as employees, shareholders and managers—but stakeholders can also be external.
 They are parties that are not directly in a relationship with the organization itself, but still the organization’s actions affect it, such as suppliers, vendors, creditors, the community and public groups.
 Basically, stakeholders are those who will be impacted by the project when in progress and those who will be impacted by the project when completed.
+It’s important to understand the unique requirements of each of your stakeholders.
+You can use a stakeholder map to better understand their impact and influence on the project.

 Stakeholders tend to have a long-term relationship with the organization.
 It’s not as easy to pull up stakes, so to speak, as it can be for shareholders.
 However, their relationship to the organization is tied up in ways that make the two reliant on one another.
 The success of the organization or project is just as critical, if not more so, for the stakeholder over the shareholder.
 Employees can lose their jobs, while suppliers could lose income.
+Stakeholder analysis is an important element of planning that must be done by project managers to identify and prioritize stakeholders before the project begins.
+You can use our stakeholder analysis template to help you with this process.

 Differences Between Stakeholders and Shareholders